Flag of Thailand

 The colours are said to stand for nation-religion-king, an unofficial motto of Thailand, red for the land and people, white for religions and blue for the monarchy, the last having been the auspicious colour of Rama VI.
 As the king declared war on Germany that July, some note the flag now bore the same colours as those of the UK, France, Russia and the United States.

 Design

 The Flag Act of BE 2522 (1979) stipulates the design of the national flag as "rectangular in shape with 6 part width and 9 part length, divided into five stripes throughout the length of the flag; with the middle stripe being 2 part wide, of deep blue colour, and the white stripes being 1 part wide next to each side of the deep blue stripes, and the red stripes being 1 part wide next to each side of the white stripes.
 The National Flag shall also be called the Tri-Rong flag".

+The flag is almost identical to the Flag of Costa Rica because they both feature five horizontal stripes of red, white, and blue, with the center stripe being twice as thick as the others.
+However, the color orders are reversed.